Preparing the Next Generation: There is No Success without a Successor

 The sustainability of each congregation depends on the ability to prepare others for the Great Commission.
 We have the supreme example in our Lord Jesus Christ, who prepared twelve disciples to begin the great task of evangelizing humanity.
 In John 14:12, Jesus told them: “Most assuredly, I say to you, whoever believes in me, the works that I do will he do also; and greater works than these he will do, because I go to the Father.”
 Jesus knew that the Great Commission would require the message to be preached to the ends of the earth, so many messengers would have to be trained to multiply themselves.

 Today, the Lord calls us to multiply and to continue the process that began with Christ to our present: from Christ to his disciples, from the disciples to Barnabas, from Barnabas to Paul, from Paul to Timothy and many trusted people such as Lydia, Phoebe, Titus, Priscilla, and Aquila, and from them to us.
 In this way, the Church has remained alive in every generation.
-Dear Pastor, what are you doing to prepare your successor?
-I encourage you not to limit yourself.
-Multiply yourself into many and send them forth.
-Trust that they will do greater things in Jesus' name.

 If you've ever asked yourself, "What now?", you're not alone.